victorpreston/Python-Projects/0x17-Sudoku/SudokuGui/README.md

 There are two ways to run the program.

 * The first of which involves using the GUI.
 Begin by importing gui.py into your IDE of choice.
 Then run the program and a window will appear.
 * Input your chosen Sudoku puzzle into the cells of the window.
 Leave any empty cells blank.
-Then simply click "solve" to complete the puzzle or "clear" to clear the puzzle.
+Then simply click `solve` to complete the puzzle or `clear` to clear the puzzle.

-Alternatively, you can run the program without a GUI using the solver.py script.
+Alternatively, you can run the program without a GUI using the `solver.py` script.
 Simply import the script into your IDE of choice.
 Then fill out the 2D board vector at the top of the file.

 Fill in empty cells with a zero.
 After filling in the board vector, you can run the program.
 The output will be printed to the console.
 ## Screenshot
 ![Screenshot from 2023-07-09 16-01-17](https://github.com/victorpreston/Python-CodeNest/assets/112781610/d56d7904-32db-4da3-8335-101a96de6e82)